 The workshop starts on Monday morning with a plenary presentation of the case studies by a partners’ representative.
 In the afternoon the teams split and start to work on the individual cases.
 There will be daily sessions where each team shares its provisional findings.
 On Friday, each team presents their final results to the entire group.
 In addition, there will be informal evening sessions which provide ample opportunity to meet with the participants of the other teams and to exchange ideas.

-Deadline for applications of case studies without academic leader: 3 April 2020
+Deadline for applications of case studies: 3 July 2020

-Selection of five use cases and assignment of team leader: June 2020
+Selection of use cases and assignment of team leader: September 2020

 Composition of Teams: November 2020